djamesclark/Coding-Library/README.md

 ## Tests

-This project currently doesn't have any tests to be run.
+To run tests on this project, follow these steps:
+You will need to run `npm test`

 ## Project Links